Chemotherapy for eye cancer

 Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells.
 The drugs circulate throughout the body in the bloodstream.

 There are different types of eye cancer.
 Chemotherapy does not usually work well for melanoma of the eyeball (uveal melanoma).
-Your specialist is only likely to suggest it if the melanoma comes back after treatment with surgery or radiotherapy.
+Your specialist might suggest it if your melanoma has spread and if there are no other treatment options.

 You might have chemotherapy eye drops to treat melanoma or squamous cell cancer on the surface of the eye (conjunctiva).